 Hibiscus Children’s Center “Taking Care of Children During COVID-19 Pandemic”

-Staci Evans, Director of Shelter Operations, shared, “It has been awesome to see this group of people come together as a team to take care of our children.
+Staci Evans, Director of Shelter Operations, shared, “It has been awesome to see this group of people come together as a team over the last several months to take care of our children.
 They have all done an outstanding job, including new employees that have just come on board.
 The Behavioral Health Techs are on the front-line taking care of our children and they show up every day, sometimes working double shifts, to ensure the children are cared for and help guide them through their school studies.
 We have a team responsible for sanitizing the Shelter in the morning, afternoon and on the overnight shift.
 This includes people from all departments working together.
 Our medical staff are monitoring our children closely for any symptoms of the virus and working directly with the staff to provide support.
 Sara Elswick, Lead Medical Asst., has put in overtime every week to make sure everyone is cared for and healthy.
 This crisis is no doubt a challenge, but it has also brought out the very best in our staff who are so dedicated to the care and well-being of our children”.

 A FEW OF OUR TERRIFIC SHELTER STAFF MEMBERS!